tensorchord/openmodelz/README.md

 - [OpenFaaS](https://github.com/openfaas) for their work on serverless function services.
 It laid the foundation for OpenModelZ.
 - [Kubeflow](https://github.com/kubeflow) gives us a lot of insights on simplifying the machine learning deployments.
+- [LocalAI](https://github.com/go-skynet/LocalAI) for their work on OpenAI API compatible inferences.